NEW: Heap for mobile. Track every interaction, on every platform.

 Let's meet the new Google Analytics

 GA4 is here!
-Read about it in our complete guide.
+Learn how GA4 compares with Heap in our complete guide.

 Google Analytics traces its roots all the way back to 1998, when the web was just static pages built with HTML and CSS.
 We’ve always felt GA was helpful to see where users come from, and how they found your website, but it fell short at analyzing user behavior beyond that.